 So why did she see James Potter's face in her mind's eye, lying in his hospital bed, gazing at her adoringly?

 The door to the hospital wing swung open noisily, striking the wall.
-Sirius stood there, supporting Remus.
+Sirius stood in the doorway, supporting Remus.
 He helped Remus to a bed while Snape glared at them.
-James sat up straight and didn't wait for Remus to get settled before crying out, "What were you playing at, Sirius?
-Thanks to you, we're all probably going to get expelled!"
+James sat up straight and didn't wait for Remus to get settled before snarling, "What were you playing at, Sirius?
+Thanks to you, we're all probably going to be expelled!"

 Snape smirked.
 "Speak for yourself, Potter."

 James glared at him.
 "I am, you sodding git.
 If it weren't for you sneaking around and sticking your big nose where it doesn't belong, I wouldn't have needed to save your sorry arse!"

 James heard Sirius start to laugh, and James turned his attention to his best friend.
 "And you!" he roared, making Sirius go silent.
 "I can't believe you did—what you did!" he said, unwilling to put it into words.
 "Would that have been worth it?
 Making Remus a murderer and becoming as good as—or I should say, as bad as—a murderer yourself?
 At the age of sixteen?
 You're about to turn seventeen, and is that how you want to spend your birthday?
 In Azkaban?
 I know you can't stand him, none of us can, but—"

 It was Sirius's turn to lose his temper.
 "Is that why you saved him?
 Because you can't stand him?
 I can't believe you did that!
 He'll tell everyone about Remus, and then—"